Boom Boom (film): Porky and Beans

 Like the other characters, Beans and Porky are soldiers and have been sent into the battlefield.
 Porky is on a surge with some fellow infantry.
 Porky first starts to blow his whistle to start the journey, bombs started to rain in the close's sight.
 When bombs rain near them, the pig starts to crawl, but notices that there is nobody there to protect the pig.
 Instead, he quickly retreats and runs into the ditch, dazing him.
 He later then goes down inside a bunker and under a bed is where Beans is sleeping on.
 Porky then tries to wake Beans up by taking cover underneath his bed.
 Beans gets up and tries to encourage Porky not to be afraid.
 He wishes that he will stay on the farm, until the cow recognized a joke.
 An explosion was heard.
 He then takes cover under the table.
-4 other characters including a duck (who quacks instead of speaks), then sings "We're in the army now".
+Four other characters including a duck (who quacks instead of speaks), then sings "We're in the army now".

 While Beans and Porky are having a meal, a dove comes to them with a note, who literally got shot by a gunshot.
 He then literally dives down to where Beans and Porky are spotted.
-The bird walked slowly to the 2, receiving the message.
-Beans and Porky then saw the bird lying down, dead.
+The bird walks slowly to the two, receiving the message.
+Beans and Porky then see the bird lying down, dead.
 Beans then reads the note.
-The note was a message from their general who is held hostage by enemy forces.
-They then set off by running near the closest vehicle by taking a couple of turns into the dispatch's headquarters (which is destroyed by a bomb), and both Beans and Porky took off from a used motorcycle to rescue their leader.
-Beans took off first, but Porky didn't recognized that happened quick, but Beans went around in the circle as he picks Porky up violently by almost running over by him, sending him to fly and landing into the passenger side of the motorcycle.
+The note is a message from their general who is held hostage by enemy forces.
+They then set off by running near the closest vehicle by taking a couple of turns into the dispatch's headquarters (which is destroyed by a bomb), and both Beans and Porky take off from a used motorcycle to rescue their leader.
+Beans takes off first, but Porky doesn't recognize that happened quickly, but Beans goes around in the circle as he picks Porky up violently by almost running over by him, sending him to fly and landing into the passenger side of the motorcycle.